att0005/budget-tracker/README.md

  ## Lesson Learned

  I have learned so much doing this project.
 Honestly, if you ask me to make an application three months ago, I wouldnt even know how or where to start.
-This training taught me alot and I am so excited to build more applications and to make things more interactive.
+This training taught me alot and I am so excited to build more applications and to make things more interactive in the future.

  ***